Rural voters lean red, young voters lean blue. So what's a young, rural voter to do?

 "Republicans should not write off voters in a rural area," said Jon Hardister, one of the younger members of the state legislature's GOP leadership team.

-Biden's popularity is low among rural, independent, and young voters.
-According to the latest NPR PBS Marist polling, 38% of both young voters and independents approve of his job in office.
+Biden's popularity is low among rural, independent and young voters.
+According to the latest NPR/PBS News Hour/Marist polling, 38% of both young voters and independents approve of his job in office.
 Among rural voters, that number stands at just 28%.

 NPR sat down with with six young voters who grew up in rural, small towns across North Carolina to discuss what politicians need to do to win their votes in 2024.